Why were ITV hosts Holly Willoughby and Phillip Schofield at Queen's lying-in-state?

 During that time slot, they are escorted to the reporting position, which is on a raised platform on a scaffold at the back of the hall.

-In order to get to that area, they move round the side of members of the public who are filing past the coffin.
+In order to get to that area, they stay on the edges of the hall and move quickly round the side of members of the public who are filing past the coffin.

-In contrast, members of the public walk along a carpeted area on either side of the coffin.
+In contrast, members of the public walk along a carpeted area on either side of the coffin and are given time to pause and pay their respects.

 Looking at the footage of the presenters this appears to be what happened on Friday - with the two of them seen wearing lilac and grey lanyards with press passes attached to them.